“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

-- All the letters of gene symbol should be in uppercase.
+- All the letters of the gene symbol should be in uppercase.

 - Chromosome name, species reference, other gene symbol and punctuation are not allowed.

-Note– in some case chromosome numbers are considered.
+Note– in some cases chromosome numbers are considered.

 Let’s look at some of the examples of gene symbol: